-Very few kings and queens can boast having a reputation so widely known as that of King Arthur.
+Very few kings and queens have a reputation so widely known as that of King Arthur.
 While tangible proofs of his life are unfortunately quite scarce — with many modern historians questioning whether he even existed at all — the legend is alive and well in the minds of almost anyone mildly interested in Camelot, round tables, Merlin, Excalibur and medieval Britain.
-In light of the upcoming release of King Arthur: Legend of the Sword movie which was extensively shot in and around Britain, and following an epic trip to most of the filming spots, I’ve compiled a list of signification King Arthur locations across Wales and England.
+In light of the release of King Arthur: Legend of the Sword movie which was extensively shot in Britain, I’ve compiled a list of signification King Arthur locations across Wales and England.

-Make your way atop Mount Snowden to tread along the very location of perhaps the most famous Arthurian tale in Wales.
-Hike up the 1080 metres if you’re up to the physical challenge or let yourself be taken to Clogwyn station in the historic Snowdon Railway.
+Make your way atop Mount Snowden to tread along the very location of perhaps the most famous Arthurian tale.
+Hike up the 1080 metres if you’re up to the physical challenge or get to Clogwyn with the historic Snowdon Railway.

-Rumour has it that King Edward I of England strongly believed in fellow King Arthur and even went as far as using the legend to strengthen his own claim to the throne at Caernarfon Castle.
-A UNESCO World Heritage Site, this fortress was built on the ruins of a Norman motte and bailey castle and, before that, a Roman fort.
-And you would be right to think it looks like it means business, as this was Edward I’s whole point: to make Caernarfon Castle intimidating and pompous in order to scare off enemies with the potentially funny idea to attack the kingdom.
+Rumour has it that King Edward I of England strongly believed in King Arthur; he even went as far as using the legend to strengthen his own claim to the throne at Caernarfon Castle.
+The fortress is built on the ruins of a Norman motte and bailey castle and, even before that, a Roman fort; it’s now a UNESCO World Heritage Site.
+And you would be right to think it looks like it means business, as this was Edward I’s whole point: to make Caernarfon Castle intimidating and pompous in order to scare off enemies.

-Fun fact: the reason why the Prince of Wales is, still to this day, the next-in-line to the throne of the United Kingdom is because Edward I’s first son was born here, at Caernarfon Castle, making him the very first Prince of Wales.
-This is where the investitures take place, including that of HRH Prince Charles.
+Did you know?
+The Prince of Wales is, still to this day, the next-in-line to the throne of the United Kingdom because Edward I’s first son was born at Caernarfon Castle, making him the very first Prince of Wales.
+This is where investitures take place, including that of HRH Prince Charles.

-Although I didn’t get to go on this trip because it was raining, Dinas Emrys is one of the most significant King Arthur locations in Wales for the sole reason that this is where the infamous meeting between Vortigern and a young wizard named Merlin took place.
+Dinas Emrys is one of the most significant King Arthur locations in Wales.
+Why?
+For the sole reason that this is where the infamous meeting between Vortigern and a young wizard named Merlin took place.

-See, the warlord fled to Wales to escape Anglo-Saxon invaders and, every single day for months on end, had his men build a fortress only to find the masonry collapsed the next morning.
-The boy, whose real name was Myrddin Emrys, was procured but closely escaped death; Vortigern had planned to sacrifice the boy in order to appease the supernatural powers that prevented him from building a much-needed hillfort.
-But Merlin’s wit prevailed and he promptly recognised the source of the unrest: a hidden underground pool where the White Dragon of the Saxons and the Welsh Red Dragon were engaged in an epic battle.
+See, the warlord fled to Wales to escape Anglo-Saxon invaders.
+For months on end, he had his men build a fortress only to find the masonry collapsed the next morning.
+Vortigern needed a culprit; a boy, whose real name was Myrddin Emrys, was procured but closely escaped death.
+The warlord had planned to sacrifice the boy in order to be rid the supernatural powers that prevented him from building a much-needed hillfort.
+However, Merlin’s wit prevailed; he promptly recognised the source of the unrest, claiming it was a hidden underground pool where the White Dragon of the Saxons and the Welsh Red Dragon were engaged in an epic battle.

 The red dragon won and is now Wales’ national symbol.